What is Total Quality Management?

 - System integration: TQM strategies revolve around leveraging every asset available to the company.
 This is best achieved through system integration that combines disparate parts of the business into a single, well coordinated machine.

-- Strategic and systematic approach: a critical part of the management of quality is the strategic and systematic approach to achieve an organisation’s vision, mission, and goals.
+- Strategic and systematic approach: a critical part of the management of quality is the strategic and systematic approach to achieve an organization’s vision, mission, and goals.
 This process, called strategic planning or strategic management, includes the formulation of a strategic plan that integrates quality as a fundamental component.

 As with most quality management systems and methodologies the success of deployment is highly dependent upon how TQM is introduced to a business and the culture and appetite for change management.